MampiononaRajaoferason/Image-metadata-extraction-with-spark/README.md

 Utilize cloud-based services like AWS Glue for scalable and serverless ETL jobs.

-# GPS Data Visualization
-The project includes a GPS data visualization component.
-The GPS data extracted from the images is converted into human-readable format and plotted on a map to visualize the distribution of image locations.

 # Real Industry Case
 In the original industry case, images were sourced from Amazon S3 using the boto3 library to interact with AWS S3.
 The output metadata was saved back into S3 for further analysis and visualization.
 For this replica, images from Kaggle were used to demonstrate the extraction of metadata and GPS information.